 You will find another pocket of apartments close to Pierce College.
 Scout along Military Road and Steilacoom Boulevard to take a look at these.

-If you live in Lakewood and don't have a car, the area is well served by Pierce Transit buses.
-The main hub is at the Lakewood Towne Center Transit Center and a number of routes operate from this transit center, making it easy to transfer at the Towne Center to buses that go into all parts of Tacoma as well as several Express buses.
+If you don't have a car, the area is well served by Pierce Transit buses.
+Several buses serve the Lakewood Towne Center Transit Center, making it easy to transfer at the Towne Center to buses that go into all parts of Tacoma, Steilacoom as well as several Express buses, including the airport bus.
+Bus routes here include routes 2, 3, 4, 48, 202, 206, 212, 214 and 574.